Our shopping carts could become a little less full when thinking about the future, and bank accounts a bit smaller in the next decade.

 Photo Credit: Depositphotos.com.

 Tuition fees are increasing at the fastest rate after medical care.
 Although financial aid often helps students pay less than the listed tuition price, the actual cost of attending public four-year colleges has more than doubled since the year 2000.
-Also, the basic expenses at American colleges are the highest among bigger developed countries.
+Also, the basic expenses at American colleges are the highest among the bigger developed countries.

 This rise in tuition fees can make public and private education unaffordable for many families when they are already dealing with high living costs and stagnant salaries.